 Saint Paul Farmers’ Markets

 With summer in full swing, there's no better way to spend a morning or afternoon than browsing the fresh produce and enjoying the summer air at the Saint Paul Farmers’ Market.
-Open May through October and freshly stocked with all the locally grown produce the season has to offer, the Saint Paul Farmers' Market has more than 20 locations around the metro, making it a convenient and fun stop for the whole family.
-Here are just a few locations in the Saint Paul area- check out the website for more!
+Freshly stocked with all the locally grown produce the season has to offer, the Saint Paul Farmers' Market has more than 20 locations around the metro, making it a convenient and fun stop for the whole family.
+Here are just a few locations in the Saint Paul area, check out the website for more!

 Location: 290 5th Street East